 - Should be brought about as a direct result of what happens in the story.

 Her “arc”, if it can be called that, has no consequences in the story and isn’t brought about by anything other than someone telling her that her parents are never going to come back.
+Her second “arc” is that she wants to know her place in the World and “do the right thing.”
+It’s the second arc that sucks.

 Like Wonder Woman, we have the same problem that Sanderson already warned us about.
 When we don’t know the magic/power system in use, we can’t enjoy a victory.
 The powers displayed in this movie are far beyond anything in the original trilogy, or even in the prequels.
 This is always an ominous sign, because like Wonder Woman, it inevitably means that the victory will be sealed with previously unknown and unexplained power.